 - Skin conditions such as Eczema and Dermatitis

-The first thing a food sensitivity suffer needs to do is identify their trigger foods and food-chemicals.
+The first thing a food sensitivity sufferer needs to do is identify their trigger foods and food-chemicals.
 In the past, this has been easier said than done for many reasons:

 - Food sensitivity reactions may be delayed by hours or even days after ingestion.
 Even if you suspect food sensitivities, it is not likely you would consider that the headache you have right now was caused by something you ate yesterday.

 - Food sensitivities are dose-dependent.
-This means a small amount or moderate amount of a reactive food may not cause any noticeable symptoms, but a larger amount does.
-Also a small amount of a few low-reactive foods can trigger a symptoms whereas one or two of those foods eaten together do not trigger a symptom.
+This means a small amount or moderate amount of a reactive food may not cause any noticeable symptoms, but a larger amount may contribute to symptoms.
+Also a small amount of a few low-reactive foods can trigger a symptom whereas one or two of those foods eaten together does not trigger a symptom.

 - Reactive foods vary widely from person to person, even if they have the same symptoms.

-- There are usually many reactive foods and food-chemicals.
-Sometimes it can be a preservative or food coloring in ones toothpaste that is contributing to a symptoms such as migraines.
+- There are many reactive foods and food-chemicals.
+Sometimes it can be a preservative or food coloring in one’s toothpaste that is contributing to symptoms such as migraines.

 *”After the first week on the elimination diet what happened was truly a dramatic and quality of life changer for me.
 I found that my digestive issues became lessened, bloating diminished, and there were many fewer episodes of stool elimination.
 My bladder (which had been extremely problematic in the recent past) became much better (like a half an hour to an hour better on average) in holding urine and there has been no leakage.
 I had had problems with vaginal numbness prior to the diet for years and that has improved.